Prince Augustus Frederick, Duke of Sussex

 Prince Augustus Frederick, Duke of Sussex (27 January 1773 – 21 April 1843), was the sixth son and ninth child of King George III and his queen consort, Charlotte of Mecklenburg-Strelitz.
-He was the only surviving son of George III who did not pursue an army or navy career.
-A Whig, he was known for his liberal views, which included reform of Parliament, abolition of the slave trade, Catholic Emancipation, and the removal of existing civil restrictions on Jews and Dissenters.
+He was the only surviving son of George III who did not pursue a career in the British military.
+A Whig, he was known for his liberal views, which included reform of Parliament, abolition of the slave trade, Catholic emancipation, and the removal of existing civil restrictions on Jews and Dissenters.

 Biography

 Early life

 Augustus Frederick was born on 27 January 1773 at Buckingham House, London.
 He was the ninth child and sixth son of King George III and Queen Charlotte.